The U.S. emitted 6,586,700,000 metric tons of greenhouse gases in 2015

 The greenhouse gas emissions from the industrial sector have been decreasing due to changes in the U.S. economy such as a decrease in manufacturing and an increase in the service sector, changes in the fuels used and by efficiency improvements.
 There has also been a shift from energy-intensive manufacturing products to less energy-intensive products (e.g. from steel to computer equipment).
 The emissions from the production of iron and steel and metallurgical coke (0.0489 Gt CO2 in 2015 or 2.5% of industrial emissions) have dropped by 51.8% since 1990 due to restructuring of the industry, technological improvements and increased scrap steel utilization.

-Carbon dioxide emissions from industrial energy use by source (MMT CO2 equivalents) are shown below and are about 80-85% of total industrial greenhouse gas emissions.
+Carbon dioxide emissions from industrial energy use by source (MMT CO2 equivalents) are shown above and are about 80-85% of total industrial greenhouse gas emissions.
 The decline in total industrial greenhouse gas emissions are mainly due to a declining use of coal and petroleum and decreased emissions from electricity.

 Commercial and Residential.
 The commercial and residential sectors accounted for 11.2% of CO2 emissions from fossil fuel combustion and 33.2% (2.187 Gt) of total greenhouse gas emissions in 2015.
 About 37% of greenhouse gas emissions in 2015 from these sectors came from direct emissions that were mostly due to burning fuel for heating buildings and cooking.
 Other direct emissions come from management of waste and waste water and leaks from refrigerants in homes and businesses.
-About 63% of emissions came from electrical energy use for lighting, heating, air conditioning and running appliances.
+The other 63% of emissions came from electrical energy use for lighting, heating, air conditioning and running appliances.
 Total emissions have declined somewhat from a peak in 2007 due to decreased emissions per kWh produced in the electricity sector.
 Electricity use in the combined sectors has increased by about 36% since 1990 but electricity related emissions only increased by 19%.